Orazio Russo: International career

 Russo represented his country for the Italy U-21 Serie C, coached by Roberto Boninsegna.
 He also played some matches with the Italian military national team.

 Coaching career

-After retirement, he accepted to stay as part of the Catania coaching staff.
-Since then, he took on several roles at the club, both as first-team assistant and youth coach.
+After retirement, Russo accepted to stay as part of the Catania coaching staff.
+From then on, he took on several roles at the club, both as first-team assistant and youth coach.
 On 21 October 2019, he was appointed caretaker manager of the main squad after the dismissal of Andrea Camplone.
 His caretaking spell ended on 22 October 2019 with the hiring of Cristiano Lucarelli.

+Death

+Russo died from leukaemia in Catania, on 14 February 2026, at the age of 52.